DmitryBondarenko1/solid-spoon/ConsoleColor.md

 **Configuring Console Colors**

-You can customize the view of the IntelliJ IDEA consoles in the **Console Colors** section.

-In the **Console Colors** section you can individually configure highlighting rules for input, error, and output messages of your console.
+IntelliJ IDEA enables you to define your habitual color scheme for the various types of consoles.
+So doing, you can individually configure highlighting rules for input, error, and output messages.

 Note: settings in this section are applied to the standard and Database consoles.
 To learn more about consoles types in the IntelliJ IDEA, see section [Using Consoles](UsingConsole.md) in chapter [Building, Running, Testing and Deploying Applications](RunningApplications.md)